 Visit the site of the last major American Civil War conflict at Droop Mountain Battlefield at this 3104 feet elevation in Pocahontas County.
 Chances are, you haven’t driven roads like this in your life as the ones getting to it.

 Dress in your Mardi Gras inspire costume, and do not forget your best umbrella for Charleston’s annual Funeral Parade.
 This New Orleans style parade dances down Capitol Street to the sounds of the River Rat Band the Saturday before Labor Day (for 30 years now!)

 Locals love this 100+-year-old stone church, now a restaurant.
 Cathedral Cafe offers tasty sandwiches, soups, and drinks in downtown Fayetteville.

-#39 Take a Drive or Hike Through Hawk’s Nest State Park
+#39 Take a Drive to Hawk’s Nest State Park

 Hawk’s Nest State Park is bursting with beauty and fun in the form of stunning panoramic views, wildlife, an aerial tram to the river, hiking, and a jet boat adventure ride.
 The rooms are cheap if you wish to stay and the restaurant is not bad either.